 Section 8-2.
 Utilization of Sick Leave.
 Paid sick leave shall not be taken prior to the time of its accrual and shall only be taken upon prior approval of the County.
-Sick leave may only be utilized for employee sickness, sickness in the employee's immediate family residing with their (except in the case of children, step-children, parents, step-parents, and current parents-in-law, in

-- which case there will be no residency requirement), necessary doctor's appointments, injury, disability, pregnancy, or for quarantine by health authorities or a physician.
+Sick leave may only be utilized for employee sickness, sickness in the employee's immediate family residing with their (except in the case of children, step-children, parents, step-parents, and current parents-in-law, in which case there will be no residency requirement), necessary doctor's appointments, injury, disability, pregnancy, or for quarantine by health authorities or a physician.
 Employees may be required to supply proof of sickness, injury or disability.
-If an employee is sent to a physician of the County's choosing for such purpose, the County will pay the expenses thereof.
-Utilization of sick leave will be implemented according to the following definitions: - (a) Sick leave instance: Any absence due to sickness, illness, or injury that is or is not work related, for any number of consecutive workdays or parts thereof. - 1.
+If a second medical opinion is required for any reason by the County, thean employee will be is sent to a physician of the County's choosing for such purpose, and the County will pay the expenses thereof.
+Utilization of sick leave will be implemented according to the following definitions:

+- (a) Sick leave instance: Any absence due to sickness, illness, or injury that is or is not work related, for any number of consecutive workdays or parts thereof. - 1.
 Use of more than two (2) instances of sick leave in a ninety (90) day period without medical certification or the Use of sick leave in combination with days off, holidays off, or other time off without medical certification may be investigated to determine if the employee should be placed on critical attendance or if a violation has occurred that could warrant disciplinary action.
-An employee placed on critical attendance will be notified in writing that he/she will be required to provide medical certification for a period of three (3) months for the approval of sick leave.
+An employee placed on critical attendance will be notified in writing that theyhe/she will be required to provide medical certification for a period of three (3) months for the approval of sick leave.
 After the three (3) months period attendance will be reevaluated.
 If at the time of reevaluation, sick leave use has reached acceptable standards the employee shall be removed from the critical attendance list and provided written notice.